garylirocks/quickrefs/azure-storage.markdown

   - GZRS: ZRS in both regions
   - RA-GRS, RA-GZRS: you could read from secondary region any time

-### Access

-Default service endpoints:

-- Container service: `//mystorageaccount.blob.core.windows.net`
-- Table service: `//mystorageaccount.table.core.windows.net`
-- Queue service: `//mystorageaccount.queue.core.windows.net`
-- File service: `//mystorageaccount.file.core.windows.net`

-Note:
-- Account names must be globally unique
-- You could configure a custom domain

 ### Security

-#### Features
+#### Encryption

 - Encryption at rest

-  - All data is automatically encrypted by Storage Service Encryption (SSE) with a 256-bit AES cipher.
+  - All data (including metadata) is automatically encrypted by Storage Service Encryption (SSE) with a 256-bit AES cipher.
 This can't be disabled.
   - This applies to all services (blobs, files, tables, queues, etc) in the account
   - You could use either
     - Microsoft managed keys
+      - Works for all services
     - Customer managed keys (CMK)
+      - Only works for Blob and File services
-      - you specify a key in a key vault (the key vault must have soft-delete and purge protection enabled)
+      - You specify a key in a key vault (the key vault must have soft-delete and purge protection enabled)
-      - the storage account needs a user-assigned or system-assigned identity to access the key
+      - The storage account needs a user-assigned or system-assigned identity to access the key
-      - a CMK could be scoped to the whole account or only a specified service
+      - A CMK could be scoped to the whole account or only a specified service
+    - Customer-provided key
+      - For Blob storage operations.
+A client making a read or write request against Blob storage can include an encryption key on the request for granular control over how blob data is encrypted and decrypted.

 - Encryption at tansit

   You can enforce HTTPS on an account.
 This flag will also enforce secure transfer over SMB by requiring SMB 3.0 for all file share mounts.

+#### Other security features

 - CORS support